When to Self-Host Your LLM: Enterprise Security Guide

 Llama 3, Mixtral, CodeLlama, and other open-source models give you complete control.
 Your data never leaves your infrastructure.
 You can audit the model weights, modify the architecture, and deploy wherever you want.

 The capability gap is real but shrinking.
 Recent benchmarks show Llama 3 70B performing at roughly 70-85% of GPT-4's level on code generation tasks.
-For many use cases, that's good enough, especially when you factor in the security benefits.
+For many use cases that's good enough, especially once you weigh in the security benefits.

-But you're taking on ML ops complexity.
-Model deployment, GPU management, inference optimization, prompt caching.
-This isn't trivial infrastructure.
+The catch is the ML ops complexity you take on: model deployment, GPU management, inference optimization, prompt caching.
+This is non-trivial infrastructure.
 You need engineers who understand model quantization, batching strategies, and hardware acceleration.

 Private Cloud: Middle Ground Solutions